goddenrich/harbormaster-resource/README.md

 # Harbormaster-resource

-Tracks the targets created by harbormaster and their associated diffs and revisions in [phabricator](https://secure.phabricator.com).
+Tracks the targets created by harbormaster which belong to a given build step and their associated diffs and revisions in [phabricator](https://secure.phabricator.com).

 ## Deploying to concourse